 You could earn several different degrees under the umbrella term “business degree.”
 You might consider focusing your degree on marketing, management, communications, or business administration.
 What do all of these have in common?
 Striving to steer an organization toward success.

 What you’ll do in your specific role will depend largely on which track you choose.
 If you’re still trying to figure out what career is right for you, consider business administration.
 One of the most versatile degrees, you’ll leave your studies understanding all the day-to-day regulatory tasks needed to keep a business afloat.

-Business majors are often required to take large amounts of data and analyze it to ensure well-informed decisions.
+Business majors are often required to take large amounts of data and analyze it to ensure well-informed decisions, such as a business consultant would do.
 They’ll lead teams and interact on a professional level with other organizations.

 Skills You’ll Gain in Business Courses

 Working through business courses will help you switch your mindset from a consumer to a producer.
 Whether you’re producing goods or services, students who earn business degrees will generally have the following skills: